amv-networks/amv-access-sdk-ios/README.md

     * Build against *AMVKit* for a *device-only* framework
 	* Build against *AMVKit Universal* for a *universal* framework

-## Distributing AMVKit ##

-It's highly recommended to distribute the *universal* framework, so that other developers can build, run and test against simulator too.
-Distribute the created framework to be embedded in target apps.
-In addition, the [High Mobility frameworks](https://developers.high-mobility.com/resources/sdks/#ios) need to be supplied as well.

 ## Using the frameworks in an app ##

 ### Embedding ###